airpodsreplicas/airreps/docs/introduction/build-quality.md

 ## Weight

 The case and pods generally have a good weight to them.
-Some models might even match the accurate weight of the original AirPods.
+Most models match the accurate weight of the original AirPods.

 ## Hinge